 How do I become a paralegal in Illinois?

 There are no licensing or certification requirements to work as a paralegal in Illinois.
 What you need is an attorney who is willing to hire you.
-By completing your paralegal training at ECC, you will show your future employer that you are committed to working in the field and that you have the skills and knowledge you need to continue to grow as a professional.
+Completing your paralegal training at ECC will show your future employer that you are committed to working in the field and that you have the skills and knowledge you need to continue growing as a professional.

 What's the difference between a Paralegal and a Lawyer?

 The amount of training between a paralegal and a lawyer is significant.
 Lawyers must have a bachelor’s degree (four years) and a law degree (three years).
 To be licensed to practice law, a lawyer must pass a state’s bar examination and be sworn in by the state’s supreme court.
-Licensing is done on a state-by-state basis and allows the lawyer to provide legal services directly to the public.
+Licensing is done state-by-state and allows the lawyer to provide legal services directly to the public.
 A lawyer can lose his or her law license if the lawyer fails to comply with the legal ethics of the state in which the lawyer practices.

 Paralegals do not work independently.
 They work under the direction and supervision of a licensed lawyer.
-The paralegal’s goal is to make the lawyer’s job easier and more efficient by completing the lawyer’s tasks as those tasks are delegated to the paralegal.
-The paralegal and the attorney will work closely together on cases as the attorney must oversee the paralegal’s work.
+The paralegal's goal is to make the lawyer's job easier and more efficient by completing the lawyer's tasks as those tasks are delegated to the paralegal.
+The paralegal and the attorney will work closely together on cases as the attorney must oversee the paralegal's work.
 Not all tasks can be delegated to the paralegal.
 Only the attorney can engage clients and set the fee for representation.
 Licensed attorneys are the only professionals who can represent clients in legal proceedings and give legal advice.
 Paralegals are problem-solvers and positive influences on a legal team.
 They help manage case files and prepare the materials the attorney needs.
-Many lawyers expect their paralegals to have some amount of education and training.
+Many lawyers expect their paralegals to have paralegal training.

 What do paralegals do?